stenrap/usana-hrapp/README.md

 This app is currently running in all its glory on my server at: http://www.e-strux.com/

-If you would like to build and deploy this app, follow these instructions:

-Begin by creating an "employee" table in your database.
+If you would like to build and deploy this app, begin by creating an "employee" table in your database.
 Here's the SQL I used to create mine (in MySQL) after creating a database named "usana":

 ```SQL
     CREATE TABLE `usana`.`employee` (
       `id` INT NOT NULL AUTO_INCREMENT,